 - 8 cups water

 - Rinse quickly in strainer to rid of impurities.

 - Put in container and cover with water.

 - Let soak overnight or for 4 hours in the refrigerator.
-Can be sun soaked, like sun tea, as well.
+It can be sun-soaked, like sun tea, as well.

 - After the soaking period strain half into a serving pitcher.
 Adjust for taste by adding fresh water.

 - Add sugar to taste.

 The advantage of making your own Jamaica is you control the sugar.
 All commercial establishments make it too sweet.
 Adjust sugar to leave just a little tartness, and not too much that it is sugary.

 In the winter, drink it at room temperature.